deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 A lot had happened in the last thirteen years.

 Adam was in his fifties now.
 Chronologically, at least.
 He had old-man muscle maturity to play with now, yet *biologically* speaking he was about nineteen and had a testosterone count fit to kill a bull in his prime.
-He didn't look or feel like either age, instead he was somewhere in the middle of “young,” “in his prime,” and “extreme meathead.”
+He didn’t look or feel like either age, instead he was somewhere in the middle of “young,” “in his prime,” and “extreme meathead.”
 For some he’d become an inhuman, off-putting mountain of muscle, for others he was the very definition of man.
 Pretty much no middle ground, there; you either loved what Adam was, or you couldn’t stand it.
 Still felt like none of them could stop staring if they didn’t think he noticed…but he always did.

 He was a lot jollier about it all lately.
 Still a little weird but he rolled with it.
 He liked what he was, and so did his wife and his friends.
 Who cared what the others thought?
 His strength kept them all safe at night, so fuck ‘em.
 He’d also managed to fade out of the public eye too, so it was really only people around Folctha and New Alexandria who recognized him these days.
 He’d even managed to dodge a reporter for one of those “where are they now?” type fluff pieces.